axanthos/orange3-textable-prototypes/doc/widgets/poetica.rst

 * ``Refresh database``

-    Update the database of topics, authors and titles of the poems.
+    Update the database of urls, titles, authors and topics of the poems.
     This action may take some time.
 This is why a pop-up asks the user to confirm the update when the button has been clicked.

 * ``Add to corpus``